Intertidal Wetlands Project

 |Project Lead:||Research Foundation of CUNY; and Fiorello H. LaGuardia Community College Foundation|

 |Project Partners:||LaGuardia Community College; NYC Department of Environmental Protection; NYC Sanitation Department; Newtown Creek Alliance; North Brooklyn Community Boathouse, formerly North Brooklyn Boat Club; Outside New York; City Parks Foundation; Nelson, Pope & Voorhis; Buckeye Partners; and Terrain-NYC|

 |Project Location:||Greenpoint shoreline|

-- Developed a conceptual design plan for one potential living shoreline site at the North Henry Street site with the assistance of landscape architecture firm TerrainNYC
+- Developed a construction design plan for a potential “living shoreline” (aka intertidal wetland habitat) at the North Henry Street site

 - Maintained the Whale Creek intertidal basins of salt marsh grasses along the Newtown Creek Nature Walk by removing old growth in the early spring and improving basin drainage

-- Extended the Whale Creek intertidal habitat to high marsh and upland vegetation, thereby creating a living shoreline edge of over 200-feet along the western side of the Whale Creek bulkhead
+- Extended the Whale Creek intertidal wetlands, creating a “living shoreline” edge of over 200-feet, along the western side of the Whale Creek bulkhead

-- Developed another 200-feet of low marsh grass coverage, including grasses introduced by both suspension and flotation, for the NYDSNY Marine Transfer Station bulkhead along the west shore of No Name Inlet, directly opposite from the proposed North Henry Street restoration site
+- Developed another 200 feet of wetland habitat for the NYC Department of Sanitation’s Marine Transfer Station bulkhead along the west shore of No Name Inlet

-- Conducted 6 waterside viewing tours to the salt marsh habitats at Whale Creek and No Name Inlet and to the demonstration salt marsh in the tributary for the public which was attended by approximately 20 peopl
+- Conducted 6 waterside public viewing tours of the Whale Creek and No Name Inlet wetland and demonstration habitats